Setting Up Your Transmitter Audio

-This is usualy the best place to inset a dedicated noise gate.
-The reason being that a noise gate has more dynamic range to work with since
+This is usualy the best place to insert a dedicated noise gate.
+The reason being that a noise gate has more dynamic range to work

-it appears before the compressor.
-After compression, there is little dynamic range left to distinguish between voise energy and background
+with since it appears before the compressor.
+After compression, there is little dynamic range left to distinguish between voise energy and

-noise energy.
+background noise energy.
 Also, you will kill background noise upfront before it is EQed and compressed.
-So, if a dedicated gate is used, insert it just
+So, if a dedicated gate is used, insert

 Soft Compression (Optional)

 If you have a spare compressor, you could use up front in the chain to provide some soft compression before anything else happens dynamically.

 A ratio of about 4:1 would be plenty and would provide some headroom for the processing that will follow.